damcodes/programming-prose/_posts/2021-04-07-algorithms.md

 That completes <strong>merge</strong>.
 It will take an array, divide into 2 sub arrays, sort each sub array, and merge them back into the original array.

-Next, we'll implement <strong>sort</strong>.
-<strong>sort</strong> will serve as the recursive engine in our function.
+Next, we'll implement <strong>sort</strong>, which will serve as the recursive engine in our function.
 We'll pass an array, a starting index, and an ending index to it, and it will call itself on each half of the array, every time dividing each sub array in half, until it gets down to an array with 2 elements.
 Then the sorting and merging begins.

 ```python3
 def sort(arr, start, end):